Wn18 Quineville le Bours Neuf le Havre

 R612 Casemate for an Assault gun.

-This picture shows the added tiled roof as camouflage to make it look like a house and an extra wall has been added to the flanking wall.
+This picture shows the added tiled roof as camouflage to make it look like a house and extra tiles have been added to the flanking wall.
 Windows painted on the wall and wooden shutters to close off the embrasure.

 Field gun inside the bunker.